spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 Variable Explorer
 #################

-The **Variable Explorer** allows you to interactively browse and manage the objects generated running your code.
+The **Variable Explorer** allows you to interactively browse and manage the data and objects created by your code.

 .. image:: /images/variable_explorer/variable-explorer-execution.gif
    :alt: Spyder Variable Explorer execution with a variable of type list